iovisor/bcc/docs/reference_guide.md

 Syntax: ```*val map.lookup_or_init(&key, &zero)```

 Lookup the key in the map, and return a pointer to its value if it exists, else initialize the key's value to the second argument.
 This is often used to initialize values to zero.
+If the key cannot be inserted (e.g. the map is full) then NULL is returned.

 Examples in situ:
 [search /examples](https://github.com/iovisor/bcc/search?q=lookup_or_init+path%3Aexamples&type=Code),